Unofficial collaborator

-An unofficial collaborator or IM (/de/; both from inoffizieller Mitarbeiter), or euphemistically informal collaborator (informeller Mitarbeiter), was an informant in the East Germany who delivered private information to the Ministry for State Security.
+An unofficial collaborator or IM (/de/; both from inoffizieller Mitarbeiter), or euphemistically informal collaborator (informeller Mitarbeiter), was an informant in East Germany who delivered private information to the Ministry for State Security.
 At the end of the East German government, there was a network of around 189,000 informants, working at every level of society.

 History

 Before 1968 the term "Secret Informer" ("Geheimer Informator") was used.

 The network of secret informers, commonly known in German sources by the initials IM, was one of the most important instruments of repression and also one of the most critical pillars of power supporting the one-party state that ran East Germany.